Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 +  [W3schools](https://www.w3schools.com/)

-  This site is use to get general information about different programming languages.
+  I use this site to get answers to questions about the programming languages used.

 ## The code was validated in the following pages for error correction: